sunvone/websocket-inbound-call/README.md

 #### `incoming_call`

-Sent when a new call is received by the server.
+Sent when a new call is received by server.

 **Payload:**